fakecode1010/CS3244/README.md

 # Summary
-This repository contains the source code used for model training and testing for time series MLR, RNN, and LST models.
+This repository contains the source code used for model training and testing for time series MLR, RNN, and LSTM models.
 <b> please note that training RNN models might take considerable amount of time</b>

 # Libraries